amplience/dc-integration-stylitics/docs/automation.md

 ![Stylitics Content Types)](../docs/media/stylitics-content-types.png)

 The files in `Assets` are all icons used by the content types.
-You can change to be any https url to an image of your choice.
+You can change your icon URL to be any HTTOS URL to an image of your choice.
 Feel free to use these as a basis.

 More information here: [Icons documentation](https://amplience.com/developers/docs/dev-tools/guides-tutorials/content-types/#choosing-an-icon).